zhouyl/flowblade/docs/components/feedback/status.md

 # Status

 Status indicator component for displaying status with color-coded indicators.
 Status provides a flexible way to display status indicators.
+Perfect for user presence, system status, and availability indicators.

 ## Basic Usage